Key Takeaways

 Building Emotional Regulation Capacity

-Emotional regulation skills form the foundation of reducing favorite person dependence.
-The PLEASE skill from DBT addresses physical factors that influence emotional vulnerability: treating Physical illness, balanced Eating, avoiding mood-altering substances, balanced Sleep, and regular Exercise.
-When your body is balanced, emotional reactions become less extreme and easier to manage without external support.
+Emotional regulation skills form the foundation of reducing dependence on a favorite person.
+The PLEASE skill from DBT addresses physical factors that influence emotional vulnerability: treating physical illness, balanced eating, avoiding mood-altering substances, balanced sleep, and regular exercise.
+When the body is balanced, emotional reactions become less extreme and easier to manage without external support.

 Opposite action, another DBT skill, involves acting opposite to emotional urges that aren’t based on current facts.
 If you feel intense urges to contact your favorite person based on abandonment fears rather than actual rejection, engaging in the opposite action means giving yourself space instead.
 This practice gradually reduces the intensity of emotional dependence patterns.